raverpay/Raverpay/apps/raverpay-admin/ADMIN_ENDPOINTS_PLAN.md

-# MularPay Admin Endpoints Implementation Plan
+# RaverPay Admin Endpoints Implementation Plan

 ## Overview

-This document outlines all the admin endpoints that need to be implemented for the MularPay admin dashboard.
+This document outlines all the admin endpoints that need to be implemented for the RaverPay admin dashboard.
 The backend currently has role-based infrastructure (USER, ADMIN, SUPPORT) but NO admin endpoints or role guards.

 ## Prerequisites to Implement

 ### 1. Role-Based Access Control (RBAC)

 - **Create RolesGuard** - Guard to check user roles
 - **Create @Roles() Decorator** - Decorator to mark endpoints with required roles
 - **Create AdminGuard** - Convenience guard for admin-only routes
 - **Update wallet unlock endpoint** - Add admin guard (currently UNPROTECTED)

 ### 2. Admin Module Structure

 ```
 src/admin/
 ├── admin.module.ts